wheels deploy setup

 3. Configure secrets

-wheels deploy secrets set DATABASE_PASSWORD=xxx
+wheels deploy secrets set DATABASE_PASSWORD=your-secure-password

 4. Run initial deployment